CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Evaluation

 \subsection{Metrics}

 Since the outcomes of medical image segmentation are used for various clinical procedures, using a single metric for 3D segmentation evaluation is not a proper approach to ensure acceptable results for all requirements ~\citep{Maier-Hein2018,Yeghiazaryan2015}.
-Thus, in the CHAOS challenge, four different metrics are combined.
-The metrics have been chosen among the most preferred ones in previous challenges~\citep{Maier-Hein2018} and to analyze results in terms of overlapping, volumetric, and spatial differences. \emre{Distance measures were transformed to millimeters according to affine transform matrix which was calculated by attributes (pixel spacing, patient image position, patient image orientation) from DICOM metadata. }
+Thus, in the CHAOS challenge, four metrics \lk{were} combined.
+The metrics \lk{were} chosen among \emre{the most frequently used} \lk{ones} in previous challenges~\citep{Maier-Hein2018}\lk{.
+Their purpose was} to analyze results in terms of overlapping, volumetric, and spatial differences \lk{between a solution and the ground truth}.
+Distance measures were transformed to millimeters according to an affine transform matrix which was calculated by attributes (pixel spacing, patient image position, patient image orientation) from DICOM metadata.

-Let us assume that $S$ represents voxels in a segmentation result, $G$ voxels in the ground truth. \begin{enumerate} \item DICE coefficient (DICE) is calculated as $2|S\cap Y|/(|S|+|G|)$, where $|.|$ denotes cardinality (the larger, the better).
+Let us assume that $S$ represents \lk{ the set of} voxels in a segmentation result, \lk{and} $G$, \lk{the set of} voxels in the ground truth.
+The utilized metrics are as follows: \begin{enumerate} \item DICE coefficient (DICE) is calculated as $2|S\cap G|/(|S|+|G|)$, where $|.|$ denotes cardinality (the larger, the better).

-\item Relative absolute volume difference (RAVD) compares two volumes. $RAVD = \rm{abs}(|S|-|G|)/|G|$, where `abs' denotes the absolute value (the smaller, the better).
+\item Relative absolute volume difference (RAVD) compares two volumes in percent. $RAVD = (\rm{abs}(|S|-|G|)/|G|) \times 100$, where `abs' denotes the absolute value (the smaller, the better).

-\item Average symmetric surface distance (ASSD) metric is the average Hausdorff distance between border voxels in $S$ and $G$.
+\item Average symmetric surface distance (ASSD) is the average Hausdorff distance between border voxels in $S$ and $G$.
 The unit of this metric is millimeters (the smaller, the better).

-\item Maximum symmetric surface distance (MSSD) metric is the maximum Hausdorff distance between border voxels in $S$ and $G$.
+\item Maximum symmetric surface distance (MSSD) is the maximum Hausdorff distance between border voxels in $S$ and $G$.
 The unit of this metric is millimeters (the smaller, the better). \end{enumerate}